 Each image and reflective surface becomes a temporal negotiation—where presence is unstable, and engagement emerges slowly, through return and re-perception.

-Recent solo exhibitions include Everyday Wonder (2024) at Five Walls Project Space, Melbourne; Looking Forward, Looking Through … Future Perfect (2023) at Five Walls Gallery, Melbourne; Conversations with My-Self and Others (2022) at M16 Artspace, Canberra.
-Selected group exhibitions include Colour Rush (2025), curated by Paul Snell, Poimena Gallery, Launceston, Tasmania; Every Colour (2024), curated by Beata Geyer, Articulate Project Space, Sydney; Perfect Moment … Right Now (2021), curated by Head-On festival, at 107 Projects, Sydney.
+Recent solo exhibitions include Inside the Empty Interval (2026) at Photo-Access, in Canberra, Everyday Wonder (2024) at Five Walls Project Space, Melbourne; Looking Forward, Looking Through … Future Perfect (2023) at Five Walls Gallery, Melbourne; Conversations with My-Self and Others (2022) at M16 Artspace, Canberra.

 In 2024, Lisa was awarded the Perth Centre for Photography's Contemporary Landscape in Photography Prize.
 In 2025 she was a finalist in the Mullins Conceptual Photography Prize and the Canberra Contemporary Photographic Prize.
 Previously she has been selected for the Sunshine Coast Art Prize, the Fisher’s Ghost Art Award, the Ravenswood Australian Women’s Art Prize, the Hurford Portrait Award, the Iris Award, the Head On Mobile Award, and the KAAF Art Prize.